Drop your Thesis! Programme phases

 B. Review of the experiment proposal and selection of the winning team

-Selection of the winning team is expected in March.
-The selected team will be offered support from an ELGRA mentor.
+Selection of the winning teams is expected in January of the following year.
+The selected teams will be offered support from an ELGRA mentor.

 C. Experiment preparation

-Students of the selected team will then start to build their experiment, assisted by qualified professionals and their ELGRA mentor (if applicable).
+Students of the selected teams will then start to build their experiment assisted by qualified professionals and their ELGRA mentor (if applicable).
 The cost of building the experiment will be partially supported by ESA's Education Office.
 The students should prepare the experiment with reference to the ZARM Drop Tower User Manual and in close consultation with ZARM engineers.

 The experiment is expected to be fully equipped with all necessary subsystems.
 In certain circumstances it may be possible for the team to use special equipment (e.g. CCD cameras, heating/cooling devices) available from the drop tower operator.
 This must be assessed on a case-by-case basis and may carry associated costs for the team.